-Polling places are specific locations set up for voting.
-They can be in many different locations such as churches, libraries, schools, or other types of public buildings.
-Check the address listed on your voter information card, or with your Supervisor of Elections office to find out the location designated as your polling place.
-It should also list the hours it will be open on Election Day.
-Typically, the polls are open from 7 a.m. to 7 p.m. on Election Day.
+As disabled voters in Florida, you need to need to know where to go!
+Polling places are specific locations set up for voting, such as schools, churches, libraries, or other public buildings.
+Check your voter information card or get in touch with your local Supervisor of Elections office to find your polling place and its hours of operation on Election Day, which are usually from 7 a.m. to 7 p.m.

 Remember, you must cast your ballot at your assigned polling place where you’re registered.
 You can avoid long lines by checking with your Supervisor of Elections office for the least busy times of the day.
 However, keep in mind that some polling places, like churches, may not have ADA accessible bathrooms.
 Lastly, make sure you have everything you need to vote by consulting the “What ID Do You Need” list.